dcbaker/cython/docs/src/tutorial/strings.rst

     ustring = byte_string.decode('UTF-8')

-Cython allows you to do the same for a C string, as long as it contains no null bytes:
+Cython0 allows you to do the same for a C string, as long as it contains no null bytes:

 .. literalinclude:: ../../examples/tutorial/string/naive_decode.pyx